 The August 22, 2024 cruise on the Norwegian Star departs from Reykjavik, Iceland.
-On this 10 Night Iceland & Greenland (Reykjavik Roundtrip) sailing, the ship will visit a total of 7 different cruise port destinations, including its departure port.
+On this 10 Night Iceland & Greenland (Reykjavik Roundtrip) sailing, the ship will visit a total of 7 cruise port destinations, including its departure port.
 The Norwegian Star sets sail on Thursday, Aug 22nd and returns on Sunday, Sep 1st.

 Use the buttons below to toggle between cabin types.